 Let me share a few of my all-time favorite episodes with orchestras!
 Perhaps one will inspire you to consider going to hear one of these amazing music groups in person.

-The New Jersey Symphony Orchestra is the state’s largest.
+The New Jersey Symphony is the state’s largest.
 It’s based in Newark and at NJPAC, but tours the state performing in New Brunswick, Princeton, Morristown and Red Bank.
 It’s led by Chinese-born conductor Xian Zhang, one the few women leading a major orchestra.
 In 2019, we profiled Xian and legendary soprano Dawn Upshaw performing jazz composer Maria Schneider’s Winter Morning Walks.
 It’s a series of songs based on US Poet Laureate Ted Kooser’s collection of poems by the same name.
 The performance was deeply moving.

 The New Jersey Festival Orchestra is another gem in the state.
 It’s led by English-born conductor David Wroe and performs in Westfield, at Drew University and elsewhere.
 In 2015, we filmed their performance of Carl Orff’s epic Carmina Burana.
 The Newark High School for the Arts choir joined other choirs and created an overwhelming sound.